 AntiAffinityClassNames (soft)

-The classic use case per Microsoft Learn and multiple community references: keep domain controller VMs on separate hosts so a single host failure does not take down all domain controllers.
+A common use case: keep domain controller VMs on separate hosts so a single host failure does not take down all domain controllers.

 Both VMs now share the AntiAffinityClassNames value "DC" and the cluster tries to keep them on different hosts.